Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 - 6 min read

 My aged brass faucet cost $340.
 I installed it as the final touch in my kitchen refresh the kind of piece that makes the whole room feel intentional.
 Six months later, it was covered in white mineral buildup that no amount of vinegar would fully remove.
-I'd spent weeks choosing the perfect fixture and zero minutes thinking about what was actually running through it.
+I'd spent weeks choosing the perfect fixture but zero minutes researching the best PFAS-free under-sink filters to protect it from what was actually running through the pipes.

 That was my introduction to hard water damage.
 And it's what eventually led me down a rabbit hole that most interior design blogs never touch: under-sink water filtration.